xvik/gradle-pom-plugin/README.md

 Also, pom plugin applies pom declaration to all registered maven publications which is useful, for example, for gradle plugin where publication is prepared by closed source plugin.

-If pom plugin used together with gradle dsl then pom plugin will merge it's configuration into dsl:
+If pom plugin used together with gradle dsl then pom plugin will merge its configuration into dsl:

 ```groovy
 plugins {